Bezos' shock exit cools Amazon results boost

 "Amazon model might be seen as starting to get a little bit expensive, given that people might start thinking about actually leaving their houses."

-At least 17 brokerages raised their price target on Amazon and 46 brokerages have a "buy" or higher rating on the stock, according to data from Refinitiv Eikon.
+At least 17 brokerages raised their price target on Amazon's stock and 46 brokerages have a "buy" or higher rating, according to data from Refinitiv Eikon.

-Analysts noted that Bezos, now among the world's richest men after starting Amazon as an internet bookseller in a garage 27 years ago, had already stepped back from much of the company's day-to-day operations.
+Analysts said Bezos, now among the world's richest men who started Amazon as an internet bookseller in a garage 27 years ago, had already stepped back from much of the company's day-to-day operations and Jassy's leadership has its benefits.

-J.P.Morgan analyst Doug Anmuth dismissed some concerns around Jassy's lack of experience in retail, saying that Jassy would continue Bezos' same core values and beliefs given similar operating cultures between the consumer and AWS businesses.
+"Naming Andy Jassy CEO and Amazon's pivot to a services company will definitely take some of the heat away from the antitrust probe and decrease the likelihood of it," Forte said.

-"As part of Amazon's S-team for years, Jassy has still been close to the Consumer business in which he originally started at Amazon," Anmuth said.
+J.P.Morgan analyst Doug Anmuth dismissed concerns around Jassy's lack of experience in retail, saying that he would continue Bezos' same core values and beliefs, given similar operating cultures between the consumer and AWS businesses.

 UPDATE 7-Bezos to give Amazon reins to cloud boss Jassy as sales rocket past $100 billion - Reuters News